0x653o/bandit_easy_connect/README.md

 ## Usage:
 ### 1. Copy the bandit.sh into your computer
+>ONLY IN UNIX/LINUX SYSTEM
+>for...windows....i'll make it....afetr study powershell command line......sorry😅
 ### 2. Open terminal and follow the under

 ### 3. Make the script executable